 A chimney is built in the most exposed part of the house.
-Sun, wind, rain and frost weathers it for years, and then we light fires under it and fill it full of corrosive soot that eats away at it from the inside.
-It is no wonder that it needs maintenance from time to time.
+Sun, wind, rain and frost weathers it for years, and then we light fires underneath and fill it with corrosive soot, which eats away at it from the inside.
+It is no wonder that it needs maintenance from time-to-time.

 Damage to the chimney stack and flue can affect the performance of your chimney and reduce its ability to remove harmful combustion gasses.
-Flue damage can also create leaks into bedrooms or the loft area which can result in injury or death in extreme cases – see Carbon Monoxide.
-Following a chimney fire the Guild strongly recommends that a full survey is carried out on the installation and flue before it is used again.
+Flue damage can also create leaks into bedrooms or the loft area which can result in injury or death in extreme cases, such as from carbon monoxide poisoning.
+Following a chimney fire, the Guild strongly recommends that a full survey is carried out on the installation and flue before it is used again.
 If a chimney has not been used for many years it also makes sense to have it surveyed.

 There are a fair number of Guild members who have the required training, equipment and insurance to undertake this work for you.
 See their individual profiles for services offered.